Post Published On:

 Data subjects have the right to access their personal data available to a Data controller.
 Additionally, they have the right to withdraw their consent to data processing, object to processing, request changes to their personal data, etc.

 The Law does not permit transfer of Personal Data to a foreign country unless the country provides an equivalent level of data protection and there is an authorization from the appropriate regulatory entity.

 The Personal Data Protection Officer is responsible for implementing the provisions of the Law, monitoring compliance, co-operating with regulatory bodies, responding to requests from data subjects concerning their personal data and managing breach response and notifications.

 Penalties for non-compliance are specified in different forms such as withdrawal of licenses, fines and prison terms.
 The highest fine runs to the tune of Egyptian Pound 5 million (USD 381,302).
 Prison terms range from three months to three years.

 The Law holds the promise of a new era of data protection implementation in Egypt.

-The Law will position Egypt as a favoured destination for cross-border transfers of personal data from more stringent data protection regimes including the European Union.
+The Law will position Egypt as a favored destination for cross-border transfers of personal data from more stringent data protection regimes including the European Union.
 Many of the GDPR conditions for transferring personal data outside of the EU will become more readily accepted and satisfactorily actioned by Egyptian companies.
 This will stimulate and boost foreign trade and commercial activity in Egypt.

 Also, in stark contrast with the GDPR, the Personal Protection Law applies only to electronically processed personal data.
-This demonstrates an acknowledgment of the threats that unregulated digitalization pose towards individuals’ privacy.
+This demonstrates an acknowledgment of the threats that unregulated digitalization poses towards individuals’ privacy.
 With digitization being implemented rapidly in the wake of Covid-19, the timing of the Law is relevant and in fact crucial.